jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

             </list>
         </property>
     </bean>

-*Listing 31: Spring configuration needed to specify the action resource bundle*

 Next, I need to create a resource bundle so I created a file in alfresco/extension/messages called somecoactions.properties.
 Note that